MuTsunTsai/shrewd/README.md

 ```

 <a class="anchor" id="1"><sup>1</sup></a>
-<small>The alternative is using extension classes, but a major downside of this approach is that the only way to preserve the object classname in the debugger console is to declare the extension using some form of the `eval()` function, which is generally considered undesirable (for example, it could violate the content-security-policy (CSP) setting of your server).</small>
+<small>The alternative is using extension classes, but a major downside of this approach is that the only way to preserve the object class name in the debugger console is to declare the extension using some form of the `eval()` function, which is generally considered undesirable (for example, it could violate the content-security-policy (CSP) setting of your server).</small>

 # Let us hear you!